hussainahmad1995/memento-ns3-for-NTT/README.md

     $ ./docker-run.sh waf --run "trafficgen --PrintHelp"

 If you need to clean up and remove the container, use `docker rm --force ntt-generator-runner`.

+The outputs of the simulation will always be in a folder called `results`, and this folder can be moved to the relevant directories for the NTT training.